Denis Earp

 Denis John Earp SSAG SD SM52 SOE (7 June 1930- 19 May 2019) was a South African military commander, who held the post of Chief of the South African Air Force.

 Career

 He attended Grey College, Bloemfontein, Military College in 1948 and joined the SAAF in 1950.
 After qualifying as a pilot he served in Korea with 2 Squadron SAAF.
-He was forced to bale out over enemy territory and was a POW for 23 months.
+He was forced to bail out over enemy territory and was a prisoner of war for 23 months.

-Released in September 1953, he was posted to 1 Squadron till January 1957.
-Then he spent two years as an instructor at Central Flying Service Dunnottar before being appointed as a pilot attack instructor at the Air Operations School.
+Released in September 1953, he was posted to 1 Squadron until January 1957.
+Then he spent two years as an instructor at Central Flying Service Dunnottar, before being appointed as a pilot attack instructor at the Air Operations School.